Bridgerton Ball turns into royal flop as attendees demand refunds for $150 tickets

 Your support helps us to tell the story

-After the event was canceled in August and rescheduled for 22 September, many were excited to dress up in Regency garb and take a turn around the ballroom like their favorite characters.
-Held at the historic Harmonie Club, dozens showed up ready to immerse themselves in the world of the Julia Quinn adaptation but were met with anything but a fantasy.

-People stood in line out in the rain only to enter an overcrowded first floor, greeted with barebones, Party City-esque decor, a sight far from their Regency dreams.
-From raw, undercooked food to a lone violin player, not to mention that the event seemingly hired an exotic dancer for the festivities, fans were outraged – especially after they had spent $150 per ticket and even more on their costumes.
+Another bizarre decision was the hiring of an exotic dancer to perform a pole routine at the period ball.

+Speaking to NBC news, Ball-goer Amanda Sue Mathis said the events were “heartbreaking” after months of anticipation.

 “I mean all of these dresses that you see on these beautiful women, we’ve all been getting them tailored to fit us.
-So we spent extra money on costumes, all of this beautiful beading, getting our hair done, our nails done for this to be the way that it is,” Amanda Sue Mathis told NBC News.
-“It’s heartbreaking.”
+So we spent extra money on costumes, all of this beautiful beading, getting our hair done, our nails done for this to be the way that it is,” said Mathis.

-Ayrton Hamrick told the outlet that he’d bought the “Duke and Duchess” package to celebrate his girlfriend for her birthday.
-Costing $250, the package was advertised to include a professional dance card as well as professional photo, valet service, dinner, music, and entertainment.
-However, the couple reportedly got hardly any of the amenities they paid for.

-The situation with the exotic dancer was just one of many moments of the evening that diverged from an advertised itinerary released by the event’s organizer, Uncle & Me LLC.
+The peculiar situation with the exotic dancer was just one of the many strange moments of the evening that diverged from an advertised itinerary released by the event’s organiser, Uncle & Me LLC.
 The company has since disabled comments on its social media posts about the event, but that hasn’t stopped some users from taking to social media to brand the whole affair a scam.

 One person alleged on X that the company hadn’t refunded her for the first cancellation.